ngeraldi/cnidarian_meta-analysis/README.md

       Note: raw data is not yet provided for this script, but is provided for transparancy: data produced from this script is in publication in supplamanetal material

-## product 1 scripts - meta-analysis and RCP projections
+## - meta-analysis and RCP projections -  GCB publication - https://onlinelibrary.wiley.com/doi/full/10.1111/gcb.15818

 - cnidarian_meta-analysis_statistics.Rmd